 According to a 2019 report from Hypeauditor, only 40% of all Instagram Influencers appear as fraud-free and 22.46% of them show highly suspicious growth anomalies on their accounts.
 There’s no more denying in the fact that Instagram is dominated by Bots and fake activity.
-We want to shed some light on this subject: We’re going to explain why and how Instagram fraud is a really big deal in Online Marketing and what Social media companies could do in order to resolve the problem (or at least contain it).
+We want to shed some light on this subject: We’re going to explain why and how Instagram bots are a really big deal in Online Marketing and what Social media companies could do in order to resolve the problem (or at least contain it).

 In order to understand the premises, let us say a few things on how big businesses work: